Qovery/terraform-provider-qovery/docs/data-sources/container_registry.md

 # qovery_container_registry (Data Source)

-Use this data source to retrieve information about an existing container registry.
+Provides a Qovery container registry resource.
+This can be used to create and manage Qovery container registry.
 ## Example Usage
 ```terraform
 data "qovery_container_registry" "my_container_registry" {